 Fraternity and Sorority Life - The Fraternity and Sorority Life community at Longwood University has a long, rich tradition of fostering student involvement and development.
 Since the founding of the first Greek organization in 1898, fraternity and sorority members have formed the bonds of brotherhood and sisterhood, strive to maintain high-grade point averages, and provide service to the University and the surrounding community.
 In fact, Longwood University is internationally known as the "Mother of Sororities" with four national chapters having been founded on campus over 100 years ago.

-Service Opportunities - There are many opportunities to give back to Longwood, Farmville, and the larger community through volunteering and participating in one of the following programs Movers and Shakers, Big Siblings, MLK Challenge or Alternative Breaks.
+Service Opportunities - There are many opportunities to give back to Longwood, Farmville, and the larger community through volunteering and participating in one of the following programs Welcome Home Lancers, Big Siblings, MLK Challenge or Alternative Breaks.
 There are opportunities for individual service to meet all students' needs.

 Student Government Association (SGA) - SGA is the voice of all Longwood students.
-Their mission is to advance the student's interest.
-They meet every Tuesday at 3:45 p.m. in the Martinelli Board Room.
+Their mission is to advance the student's interests.
+They meet every Tuesday at 3:45 p.m. in the Wilson Chamber, 300 Upchurch University Center.

-The Rotunda - Is Longwood's independent and student-run newspaper which is published once a week, both on-line and in printed version.
+The Rotunda - Is Longwood's independent and student-run newspaper which is published once a week, both online and in a printed version.